cookieys/cookieys/README.md

 ## Usage

-To use this loader, simply execute the following Lua code:
+To use this script, simply execute the following code:

 ```lua
 pcall(function()